 You can also spot the signature orange exterior paint, a Wildtrak exclusive in non-U.S. countries.
 There seem to now be two shades, either Saber or Pride Orange, depending on the country.
-Saber is new for 2019 and is lighter, with a bit more of a copper tint and more yellow.
+Saber is the Ranger's signature color and is new for 2019.
+It's lighter, with a bit more of a copper tint and more yellow.
 It’s not quite as dark or red-hued as Pride Orange, which comes across as almost a traffic cone shade.
 The only non-orange exterior paint color options in Australia are monochromatic: Magnetic [Grey], Frozen White, Shadow Black, and Ingot Silver.
 Other countries, such as the United Kingdom and the Phillippines, add quite a few other options (too many to list out here, so check out your country’s specific Ford website for further details).
-Interestingly, Saber is available on the 2019 Ranger in the U.S. even though we don’t (yet) have a Wildtrak trim.
+Interestingly, Saber has been available on the new Ranger in the U.S. starting with its 2019 debut, even though we don’t (yet) have a Wildtrak trim.

 The grille, exterior door handles, front bumper insert, rear bumper, and side mirrors on the Wildtrak come in a unique “Monument Grey” color.
 You’ll also get unique Wildtrak decals on the rear and sides of the truck.
 There were some small revisions for 2019, including an updated front bumper area.
 But apart from the addition of the new powertrain, little else has changed.

 The Wildtrak is available only in the double cab (known as “super crew” in the U.S.) configuration with seating for five passengers.
-You’ll also get the largest wheels of the line, with 18” machine alloys that are unique to the Wildtrak.
-The Wildtrak is also the only Ranger in the line-up to get LED fog lights, puddle lamps, and a power locking tailgate.
+You’ll also get the largest wheels of the line, with 18” machined alloys that are unique to the Wildtrak.
+In many countries, the Wildtrak is the only Ranger in the line-up to get LED fog lights, puddle lamps, and a power locking tailgate.

 Other notable features of the Wildtrak include a lockable, integrated aluminum roller shutter (tonneau cover) and an optional tow bar, which are specifically designed to give you more capability for weekend recreation and adventures.